PBL-Pick-By-Light/ES-hardware-design/docs/PartsListingREADME.md

 sparepartscontainer with 12 rows and 4 compartments per row.
 3D printed parts are marked with „(3DP)“.

-Further information can be found in the [users guide](../Documentation/PBL%20Users%20Guide.pdf).

 | ItemNr | Description | Qty. |
 |-----|-----|-----|